SACHSTech/Lesson-Arrays-and-Methods/SOLUTIONS.md

 ## Problem 6 — Multiply All Elements

-Array modification happens directly in the original array.
+Here, the design calls for a method that modifies the original array.
+We'll write a method that uses the array by reference.

 ```java
 public void run() {